How to Gain $45 Trillion in Wealth

 In STEM fields (Science, Technology, Engineering, and Mathematics), non-Americans account for an astonishing 54% of master’s degrees and 44% of doctorate degrees issued by American universities.
 Many of these degree recipients choose to stay in the US after they graduate and work for American tech companies like Google, Microsoft, or Tesla.

 Open Doors, Increase Growth

+Clearly, the US benefits from immigration, but what of the world as a whole?
 Models suggest that if every country were to eliminate migration barriers, global economic growth would accelerate.
 Not a little, a lot.
 Untethering people and allowing them to move freely about the planet could unlock anywhere from 50 to 150 percent of new GDP globally.
-That’s approximately adding $45 to $135 trillion in new global economic activity.
+That’s approximately adding $45 to $135 trillion in new economic activity.

-The world has long since comes to terms with the reality that free movement of goods and services is best for the economy and human opportunity.
-But the concept of the free movement of labor lags far behind.
-While perhaps completely open borders is impractical, countries that overly restrict migration do so at their own peril.
+The world has long since come to terms with the reality that the free movement of goods and services is best for the economy and human opportunity.
+But acceptance of the free movement of labor lags far behind.
+While perhaps completely open borders are impractical for now, countries that overly restrict migration do so at their own peril.
 For a better and more prosperous world, humanity needs to start opening more doors.
 Opening doors for “them” also opens doors for “us.”